MinorReedich/final/Proposal.md

 ## Implementation details (data structures, algorithms etc...)

-I will be using particle systems to acheive my desired result.
+I will be using particle systems and billboard shaders to acheive my desired result.